shuvamlal9/download_audioset/README.md

 When I first tried to download this dataset, I had some trouble getting the raw audio files.
 Google released most of the files as features that they extracted (via the AudioSet Embedding), but did not give access to raw .wav files.
 So, I made a script to make it easy to download this dataset locally on your computer or on a server.

 The as_download.py script thus downloads and converts all the audio files in the AudioSet dataset from the YouTube to make it easy to do data science and modeling on this data.
 Specifically, it downloads the audio from the video files and clips these audio files at the designated time points and arranges all the classes into folders.

-If you're looking for some models built from these folders, check out the [audioset-models](https://github.com/jim-schwoebel/audioset_models) repository.

-Note that if you are in China, these scripts may not work due to the Great Firewall and blocking YouTube as a website.
-If you are in China, I recommend using [proxychains](https://linuxhint.com/proxychains-tutorial/) and [shadowsocks servers](https://en.wikipedia.org/wiki/Shadowsocks).

 ## Downloading audio files

 Here are some quick checks
 * Make sure you have roughly 35 GB of free space on your hard disk.
 You'll need roughly this much space before continuing.
 * This section assumes you are on a mac computer.

-If you don't have homebrew installed, type this into the terminal:

-    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Now, type this into your terminal (to download the balanced dataset):